9. Troubleshooting - Mac OS

 Hardware.id file is not being copied to the Mac's Desktop

-If you are using the MP Controller for the first time on a Mac and the hardware.id file is not being copied to your Desktop when you click on the STEP 1 button in the license registration, open the following folder in Finder
+If you are using the MP Controller for the first time on a Mac and the hardware.id file is not being copied to your Desktop when you click on the STEP 1 button in the license registration, click on the Open the MP Host Folder button on the Licence Management window.
+It will open the folder in your Mac's Finder.

 ~/Library/Application\ Support/MP/Host